F-DoriAssan/Alura-Gemini---Site-Interativo/README.md

     <div class="box-container">
         <div class="box">
             <h3>Briefcase DoriAss</h3>
             <p> Thank you for visiting my personal portfolio website.
-Connect with me through social networks, send me a WhatsApp. <br /> <br /> Wait a moment, all major projects will be listed soon.
+Connect with me through social netaulass, send me a WhatsApp. <br /> <br /> Wait a moment, all major projects will be listed soon.
 Until
             then keep visiting. <a href="https://api.whatsapp.com/send?phone=541141761096&text=More+information+about+%7C+M%C3%A1s+informacion+sobre%3A+">¡Connect with me through live chat! </a>
             </p>
         </div>